azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 ```

 These files are uploaded to the policy storage as well.
-You can recollect the function of each of these files from [here](Readme.md#basic-files-setup-during-policy-setup)
+You can recollect the function of each of these files from [here.](Readme.md#basic-files-setup-during-policy-setup)

 #### Working with ‘local’ mode (policy dev-test-debug)

-You will be able to run scan pointing to local policy present in machine and test the configuration changes.
-It always recommended to test you policy customization using this method before updating it to server with the help of below steps
+You can run the scan pointing to the local policy present on your dev box using the following steps.
+It will enable you test the policy customizations before pushing those to the server.

 Step 1: Point AzSK settings to local org policy folder("D:\ContosoPolicies\").